 The Bodhisatta was once a crown prince.
 At one month of age, he remembered that kings must sometimes be cruel, and thus they go to hell.
 He was an only child, and to avoid becoming king he acted disabled, deaf, and mute, even though his parents tricked and tortured him.
 When the Bodhisatta turned sixteen, the king’s advisors said he must be killed to avoid bad fortune.
 After being taken outside the city and freed from his royal fate, the Bodhisatta got up and told the executioner to bring his parents to see him, and they all became ascetics.

 The Bodhisatta was once a widowed queen’s son.
 She fled to safety after her king died in battle.
 When the Bodhisatta came of age, he set off to his father’s city to make himself king.
-His boat sank, and a goddess rescued him and took him to the kingdom, where he was given the throne.
+His ship sank, and a goddess rescued him and took him to the kingdom, where he was given the throne.
 After a long reign, the destruction of a mango tree inspired him to become an ascetic.

 The Bodhisatta was once the son of two ascetics.
 Knowing the parents would go blind someday, Indra, king of the gods, gave them a son.
-While out hunting, the king saw that animals were not afraid of the Bodhisatta and thought he was a god.
-He shot him with a poison arrow so he could talk to him briefly before he died.
+While out hunting, the king saw that animals were not afraid of the Bodhisatta and assumed he was a god.
+The king shot him with a poison arrow so he could talk to him briefly before he died.
 With the remorseful king’s help, the Bodhisatta’s parents’ prayers saved his life.